 There may be tax implications to consider when transferring this asset.
 A qualified estate planning attorney who works with ladybird deeds can help you understand whether or not you can benefit from this planning mechanism.
 In some instances, if you have more than one property, for example, a revocable trust may better align with your circumstances and goals.
 Your will should also align with the deed and may need to be updated should you enact this tool.

-Christine Sue Cook, LLC, handles estate planning and ladybird deeds for Florida residents.
+Christine S. Cook handles estate planning and ladybird deeds for Florida residents.
 Attorney Christine S. Cook offers a free initial consultation for new clients interested in ladybird deeds.
 Call 850-572-3443 or send an inquiry email to the firm.

 Located in Pensacola, Christine S. Cook serves clients throughout the city, Escambia County and the surrounding areas of Florida.